-Property Meaning Timestamp imestamp of the log entry Domain ne Awingu domain of the user that performs the file action User Session Id he User session id (cf. User Sessions) Action The performed file action, e.g. copy, move, create folder, upload, Drive The drive where the file is located File Path The path where the file is located Destination Drive In case of copy or move: the drive where the file has been copied/moved to Destination File Path In case of copy or move: the path where the file has been copied/moved to
+Property Meaning Timestamp Timestamp of the log entry Domain The Awingu domain of the user that performs the file action User Session Id The User session id (cf. User Sessions) Action The performed file action, e.g. copy, move, create folder, upload, Drive The drive where the file is located File Path The path where the file is located Destination Drive In case of copy or move: the drive where the file has been copied/moved to Destination File Path In case of copy or move: the path where the file has been copied/moved to

-^{} Renames are treated as moves, where the destination file path is showing the new name.
+\ Renames are treated as moves, where the destination file path is showing the new name.

-^{} A share is updated when a property (e.g. Expiry date/time) has changed or the content has been updated (via Update button in end-user UI).
-A single access to a shared preview document can lead to multiple entries in the list.
-When viewing the document, this can be downloaded in
+\\ A share is updated when a property (e.g. Expiry date/time) has changed or the content has been updated (via Update button in end-user UI).

-^{} A single access to a shared preview document can lead to multiple entries in the list.
+\\\ A single access to a shared preview document can lead to multiple entries in the list.
 When viewing the document, this can be downloaded in multiple chuncks into the PDF reader, leading to multiple requests and entries.
-This allows you to see if a document was downloaded entirely or not.
+This allows you to see if a document was downloaded entirely or